Dementia inpatient (hospital) services

 Sometimes individuals with an acute organic mental illness, such as acute dementia, cannot be safely supported in the community or at home.
 These individuals may be referred to our inpatient unit, Cubley Court.

-Cubley Court is a modern 36-bed assessment and treatment unit at Kingsway Hospital in Derby.
-It serves both men and women with an acute organic illness who require a period of assessment within an acute mental health setting.
+Cubley Court is a 36 bedded assessment and treatment unit for both men and women with an acute organic illness who require a period of assessment within an acute mental health setting with single sex accommodation.

 While in hospital, individuals can expect a comprehensive assessment from a team of health professionals.
 They will assess the individual’s needs from a social, physical and mental health perspective.